kk7ds/chirp/.github/pull_request_template.md

 * Commits in a single PR should be related.
 * Major new features or bug fixes should reference a [CHIRP issue](https://chirp.danplanet.com/projects/chirp/issues).
 * New drivers should be accompanied by a test image in `tests/images` (except for thin aliases where the driver is sufficiently tested already).
+* All files must be GPLv3 licensed or contain no license verbiage.
+No additional restrictions can be placed on the usage (i.e. such as noncommercial).

 Please also follow these guidelines: